roryl/zsx/README.md

 # ZSX Design Goals

-ZSX has an opinionated philosophy in regards to web application architecture, these opinions dictate it's featureset.
-Understanding these opinions will help you determine if ZSX is right for your development style.
+ZSX has an opinionated philosophy in regards to web application architecture.
+These opinions dictate it's featureset.
+The ZSX Design Goals will help you determine if ZSX is right for your development style.

-ZSX is designed to enhance server rendered applications.
-It improves the user experience of server rendered applications without breaking user’s expectations of browser behavior.
+ZSX is designed to enhance server rendered applications without breaking user’s expectations of browser behavior.

 We built [ChartSQL Studio](https://docs.chartsql.com) with ZSX and followed these guiding principles: